ameenat-afolabi/Flashcard_app/README.md

 ## Lab 1

 ### App Description
-This app shows the basic development of how to add and customize views to be displayed on the screen.
+This lab shows the basic development of how to add and customize differnt UI views to be displayed on the screen.
+It also aids with the understanding of how to debug crashes and log useful messages.

 ### App Walk-though